daganyahyaawaleh/Telecom-Infrastructure-Monitoring--DC-Power-Availability-and-Critical-Alarm-Analysis/README.md

 Service incidents are built by grouping events:

-Each incident starts at ServiceDown
+-Each incident starts at ServiceDown
-Ends at ServiceRestored
+-Ends at ServiceRestored
-Duration is calculated in hours
+-Duration is calculated in hours

 This results in an incident-level table, which is used as the primary source for downtime calculations.